aleen42/PersonalWiki/post/rain/rain.md

 ### Conclusion

 To make realistic looking effects like raindrops we need to consider many tricky details.
 Taking apart a real world effect first is the key to every effect recreation.
 Once we know how things work in reality, we can map that behavior to the virtual world.
-With WebGL we can aim for good performance for this kind of simulation (we can use hardware accelerated graphics) so it’s a good choice for this kind of effect.
+With WebGL we can aim for good performance for this kind of simulation (we can use hardware accelerated graphics) so it's a good choice for this kind of effect.

 **We hope you enjoyed this experiment and find it inspiring!**